jaredpdesigns/pasta/README.md

-Pasta
+# Pasta
 =====

 Pasta is a tiny SASS file that provides a great starting place for web projects.
-It combines a great reset and light styling for common web elements, yummy.
+It combines a solid reset and light styling for common web elements, yummy.

 =====